Ghozti/SecureNotes/README.md

 - Any and all files encrypted by Secure Notes can ONLY be decrypted by Secure Notes.
 Same goes for Decrypting.
 Only Secure note encrypted files can be decrypted by SecureNotes.

-- SecureNotes will require java 15 and JRE 8 see more at https://java.com/en/
+- SecureNotes will require atleast java 11 and JRE 8 see more at https://java.com/en/

 # Using SecureNotes on Windows
 Once you install the zip file you may open the folder to "\SecureNotes\SecureNotes.exe" and doubling clicking the .exe file to run the program.

 # Using SecureNotes on Linux and Mac
-Once you install the zip file you may open the folder to "\SecureNotes\out\artifacts\SecureNotes_jar\SecureNotes.jar" and doubling clicking the .exe file to run the program.
+Once you install the zip file you may open the folder to "\SecureNotes\out\artifacts\SecureNotes_jar\SecureNotes.jar" and doubling clicking the .jar file to run the program.

 # launching secureNotes on a terminal
 ```java -jar PATH TO JAR``` (replace PATH TO JAR with the absolute path to the .jar)